 However, many organizations don't know how to measure developer productivity and approach it incorrectly.
 They struggle to produce desired results which costs them in the long run.

-That’s why it is crucial to understand the above-mentioned metrics and incorporate them into your strategies for optimal results.
+That’s why it is crucial to understand the above-mentioned software developer productivity metrics and incorporate them into your strategies for optimal results.
 Moreover, improving your software development team productivity starts with hiring talented remote developers.

 If you are looking to scale your software development team with the best talent, join Turing and hire pre-vetted developers from a global talent pool.
 Turing is an industry leader in helping enterprises hire highly skilled developers from across the world.
 Our AI-backed talent sourcing allows you to hire remote developers in 3-5 days.

 Subhasish is a science graduate but a passionate writer and wordsmith who writes website content, blogs, articles, and social media content on technologies, the equity market, traveling, and other domains.
 He has worked with Affnosys and FTI Technologies as a content writer.

 Tell us the skills you need and we'll find the best developer for you in days, not weeks.